|Home > LEO Computers > LEOPEDIA > Other Memoirs, Reminiscences > Ross Milbourne: Memoi ... s, LEO and its People|

 For my part, I have gradually accumulated more material about LEO during this period, including collecting a few of the ‘standard’ books on the subject, and I have loved reading about it.
 As I have delved deeper, I have come across other articles and material to add to my understanding and, finally, tripped across ‘LEOPEDIA’ on the Internet.
 What an amazing resource!

-I quickly recognised that ‘LEO Remembered - by the people who worked on the world's first business computers’ was a ‘must have’ that was missing from my collection on the subject: hence my request to obtain a copy from you.
+I quickly recognised that ‘LEO Remembered - by the people who worked on the world's first business computers’ was a ‘must have’ that was missing from my collection on the subject.

 On a private note, I have a couple of letters in my collection from John Simmons to Richard Sharpe, the editor of ‘Computing’ Magazine, back in 1979.
 These were contained in Richard’s personal copy of: ‘LEO and the Managers’, published by John Simmons, that came onto the open market recently.